 What to do

 Enter the site from the bottom and walk up through the terraces.
 No shoes are allowed on the travertines themselves in order to prevent erosion, so take a bag to carry them in.
-Once at the top you can then explore the ruined city of Hierapolis which is famed for its colonnaded street and numerous sarcophagi.
+Once at the top you can then explore the ruined city of Hierapolis which is famed for its colonnaded street, intact theatre and numerous sarcophagi.

-If you’re happy to pay a little extra you can then bathe in the ancient pool at the top of the terraces, much like the Romans would’ve done.
+If you’re happy to pay a little extra you can then bathe in the ancient pool at the top of the terraces (Cleopatra’s Pool), much like the Romans would’ve done.
 You can spend most of the day exploring this sight and as always, arrive early in the morning to beat the crowds.

 Where to stay

-Baydil Camping – there are numerous places to stay in Pamukkale but we camped at this campsite which is right at the bottom of the terraces.
-The campsite comes complete with its own waterpark, open in the summer months.
+There are numerous places to stay in Pamukkale.
+For a budget option but try Baydil campsite located right at the bottom of the terraces.
+The campsite comes complete with its own waterpark which is open in the summer months.